MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/assign-policies.md

 ### Using the Microsoft Teams admin center

+> [!NOTE]
+> Currently, policy assignment to groups using the Microsoft Teams admin center is only available for Teams calling policy, Teams meeting policy, and Teams messaging policy.
+For other policy types, use PowerShell.

-1. In the left navigation of the Microsoft Teams admin center, go to the policy type that you want to assign.
+1. In the left navigation of the Microsoft Teams admin center, go to the policy type page.
 For example, go to **Meetings** > **Meeting policies**.
 2. Select the **Group policy assignment** tab.
-3. Select **Add group**, and then add the group that you want.
+3. Select **Add group**, and then in the **Assign policy to group** pane, do the following:
+    1. Search for and add the group you want to assign the policy to.
-4. Set the group assignment ranking.
+    2. Set the ranking for the group assignment.
+    3. Select the policy that you want to assign.
+    4. Select **Save**.

+To change the ranking of a group assignment, you have to first unassign the policy from the group.
+To do this, on the **Manage assigned groups** tab of the policy page, select the group assignment, and then select **Remove**.
+Then, follow the steps above to assign the policy to a group.

 ### Using PowerShell

+> [!NOTE]
+> Currently, policy assignment to groups using PowerShell isn't available for all Teams policy types.
+See [New-CsGroupPolicyAssignment](https://docs.microsoft.com/powershell/module/teams/new-csgrouppolicyassignment) for the list of supported policy types.

 #### Install and connect to the Microsoft Teams PowerShell module